 However, these approaches must be medically supervised, carry side effects, and there are less intense ways to get rid of metals if they haven’t built up to overtly toxic levels.

 Certain minerals compete with heavy metals for absorption.
-If the metal exposure is through your diet, one possibility is adding in more zinc, copper, or selenium to your diet to limit how much the other metals are absorbed.
-This method is risky since those minerals can also build up to toxic levels.
+If the metal exposure is through your diet, one possibility is adding in more zinc, copper, or selenium to your diet to limit how much the other metals are absorbed, for example you may be able to eat selenium-rich brazil nuts with fish known to be high in mercury, like tuna, shark, and swordfish [Spiller 2017; Ralston et al. 2016]].
+Just don’t eat too much of these minerals, either!

-Similarly, you can consume phytate-rich foods.
-Phytate or phytic acid is a chemical common in whole grains that binds to metals and limits your absorption of them.
-Once again, this will only work on the metals that you are currently eatingーnot the ones that have already built up in your system.
+Similarly, you can also consider eating foods high in the antinutrient phytate.
+Phytate or phytic acid is a chemical common in whole grains that binds metals and limits their absorption.
+Once again, this will only work on the metals in your dietーnot the ones that have already built up in your system.

 The way these metals cause damage is by causing oxidative damage, so you’ll want to support your innate antioxidant defense system with the tips in the “oxidation and inflammation” section here or below.

-Did you know that 70% of your immune system is in your GI system?
-A healthy diet is the cornerstone of a robust immune systemーeven a little fast food or processed junk can damage your gut’s immune system and impair your response to infection.
+Did you know that 70% of your immune system is in your gut?
+A healthy diet is the cornerstone of a robust immune systemーeven a little fast food or processed junk can damage your gut’s microbiome, immune system and impair your response to infection.

 As long as the symptoms don’t start to get dangerous (uncontrollable fever, dehydration, etc.), it’s important to not just treat the symptoms: you need to support the inflammatory arc: from the inflammatory trigger to the immune system’s explosive reaction to the resolution of inflammation.